 CONTRACT PRICE

-(per MMBtu): 1) For all quantities of “Gas Stream 1” : The Contract Price to be applicable for a month shall be equal to ninety percent (90.0%) of the below calculated city gate price for such month.
+(per MMBtu): 1) For all quantities of “Gas Stream 1” : The Contract Price per MMBtu delivered to be applicable for a month shall be equal to ninety percent (90.0%) of the below calculated city gate price for such month.
 Such city gate price shall be the average of (i) the average of the low price and the high price of the range of prices reported in the first-of-the-month issue of the Inside F.E.R.C.'s Gas Market Report for Chicago city gate for such month and (ii) the price as reported in the first publication of the Natural Gas Week for Delivered to Utility, Midwest for such month.
+To the extent that any of the indices necessary to determine the Contract Price are not available at any time during the Term, the parties agree, on notice from either party to the other party (an “Index Notice”) to negotiate promptly and in good faith a mutually satisfactory substitute index.
+If the parties cannot agree on a substitute index within thirty (30) days of the date of the Index Notice, Buyer and Seller each in good faith shall prepare a list of up to five (5) substitute indices for the prices of gas sold and delivered to third parties at the Delivery Point, which may be comprised, without limitation, of alternative published reference postings or prices.
+Each party shall sort its proposed substitute indices in that party’s priority order, with its most preferred substitute index listed first, and deliver its list to the other party within forty (40) days of the date of the Index Notice.
+The first listed index appearing in Buyer’s list that also appears in Seller’s list shall become the substitute index, effective as of the date the previous index became unavailable (with retroactive adjustment of billings under this Transaction Confirmation as necessary).
+If either party fails to provide a list of its proposed substitute indices within the time herein provided, such party’s preferences shall not be considered, and the first listed index appearing in the other party’s list shall become the substitute index.